A Study of Posterior Stability for Time-Series Latent Diffusion: Experiments

 \subsection{Performances in Time Series Generation}

 In this part, we aim to verify that our framework outperforms latent diffusion in terms of time series generation, which is intuitive since our framework is free from \textit{posterior collapse}.
-We also include some other methods that are proposed by previous works to mitigate the problem, including KL annealing~\cite{fu-etal-2019-cyclical}, variable masking~\cite{bowman-etal-2016-generating}, and skip connections~\cite{pmlr-v89-dieng19a}.
-We put the details of these baselines in the section of related work: Appendix~\ref{appendix:related work}.
+We also include some other methods that are proposed by previous works to mitigate the problem, including KL annealing~\citep{fu-etal-2019-cyclical}, variable masking~\citep{bowman-etal-2016-generating}, and skip connections~\citep{pmlr-v89-dieng19a}.
+We adopt the Wasserstein distances~\citep{bischoff2024practical} as the metric.

 The experiment results on three commonly used time-series datasets are shown in Table~\ref{tab:main experiment}.
 From the results, we can see that, regardless of the used dataset and the backbone of autoencoder, our framework significantly outperforms latent diffusion and the baselines, which strongly confirms our intuition.
 For example, with the backbone of Transformer, our framework achieves 2.53 points lower than latent diffusion w/ KL Annealing on the WARDS dataset.